-While we have endless reasons to love the spring season, there’s one element many of us dread about it – hay fever.
+While we have endless reasons to love summer, there’s one element many of us dread about it – hay fever.

 Anyone who has hay fever knows just how incredibly irritating, inconvenient and expensive it can be.
 Not only does it prevent you from enjoying social events like picnics or summer garden parties without sneezing all over the place, make it hard to attend festivals, or simply step outside if you live in the countryside, but the cost of treating it can be an additional nuisance.